brmson/yodaqa/doc/HIGHLEVEL.md

 This IO phase is a CAS consumer that serializes the **AnswerHitlistCAS** to whatever output medium (the console, an IRC-connected pipe or whatever).

+## Addendum: Question Dashboard

+Independently of the UIMA CAS flow, we also collect information about answers, including their origin snippets (passages or relations) and sources (documents or entities), in the question dashboard (which resides in the flow.dashboard sub-package).
+This information is redundant to a degree, it is used for serving question details and answers through the web interface.
+We'll probably redesign this somehow later...